 If you still feel safer birthing in a hospital, also interview the care providers there!

-Read my home birth story
+Read my first home birth story

 Jinti Fell's Home Birth (video)